 Memorial Health System Eases Visitor Restrictions at its Five Hospitals

-Jan.
-19, 2021…SPRINGFIELD – As the number of COVID-19 inpatients decreases and the state lifts mitigation efforts in central Illinois, Memorial Health System is easing some visitor restrictions at its five hospitals on Jan.
-20.
+June 11, 2001…SPRINGFIELD – As the number of hospitalized COVID-19 patients decreases and more than half of the state’s population has been vaccinated, Memorial Health System is easing visitor restrictions today (June 11) at its five hospitals.

-Those hospitals – Memorial Medical Center in Springfield, Abraham Lincoln Memorial Hospital in Lincoln, Decatur Memorial Hospital, Passavant Area Hospital in Jacksonville and Taylorville Memorial Hospital – will allow one visitor at a time for adult inpatients between 8 a.m. and 8 p.m.
+Those hospitals – Memorial Medical Center in Springfield, Abraham Lincoln Memorial Hospital in Lincoln, Decatur Memorial Hospital, Passavant Area Hospital in Jacksonville and Taylorville Memorial Hospital – now will permit two visitors at a time for each adult inpatient between 8 a.m. and 8 p.m.

-No visitors will be allowed for patients being treated for COVID-19, or patients being evaluated for the virus until a COVID-19 infection is ruled out.
+The hospitals also will allow one overnight visitor for each patient.
+However, no visitors will be permitted for patients being treated for COVID-19 or being evaluated for the virus until a COVID-19 infection is ruled out.

-A total of 68 COVID-19 patients were in Memorial Health System’s hospitals as of Jan.
-15. That represents a decrease from a high of 173 patients back on Nov.
+Eleven COVID-19 patients, six of whom were in intensive care, were in Memorial Health System’s hospitals as of June 4.
+That represents a decrease from a high of 173 patients back on Nov.
 30, 2020.